 Option Description Update recurring times Creates a button instead of a check box that will advance the starting date of the specified time-related field.
 This button field is only used for recurring times; for example, for an appointment that occurs every day, this button could be clicked to indicate that today's occurrence has passed.
 The first time that the button is clicked, the date of the field advances to "today".
 On subsequent clicks, the date advances to "tomorrow".
 None Clears previously check options.
-Required check box for parent lists Indicates if field is required Updated fields Indicates which fields will be updated.
+Updated fields Indicates which fields will be updated.